DolenzSong/Soda/README.md

 ### Simple but powerful parent-child relationship between interface elements

++ Dynamic coordinate system supports using pixels and/or proportions to define sizes and locations, and can even use both in a single coordinate.

 + Positions and dimensions of elements are defined relative to the parent of the element (ie the frame or window that they are in).
 Positions can be defined relative to any edge of the enclosing frame, or as a proportion of the parent frame.
 Decide a window is too cluttered?
 No need to move all of the elements around, just resize the parent window.

 + Elements automatically and intelligently resize when device orientation changes